 Barry Larkin went on to become the face of the franchise, compiling a 20 year career in Cincinnati on his way to becoming a baseball Hall of Famer.
 Reds fans remember this former captain for his immense skills on both offense and defense.

 After a disastrous start to the 2018 season, the Red fired manager Bryan Price and replaced him with David Bell.
-His first season is showing signs of promise as he works to right this ship.
+His first season showed signs of promise as he worked to right this ship.
 The 2019 team finished with eight more wins that the year before.
 Cincinnati is trending in the right direction.
 This team is led on the field by former NL MVP Joey Votto.
 The talent around him includes players like Freddy Galvis, Tucker Barnhart, Eugenio Suarez and the newly acquired Mike Moustakas.
 Signing a four year deal worth $64 million, the Reds are hoping Moustakas lifts them to new heights.
 The young outfield consists of Artistides Aquino, Nick Senzel, and Shogo Akiyama, who makes the move from the pros in Japan.
 They will be tested throughout the long season and are intent on earning their keep.